FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 Before we start we should add our new Angular app in the portal of [Auth0](https://auth0.com/).

 First create an account and add your application in the dashboard of Auth0.
-Be sure to select `Single page WebApplication` as we are doing an Angular app next.
+Be sure to select `Single page Web Application` as we are doing an Angular app next.

 ![Auth0 creating a single page app](https://cdn.offering.solutions/img/articles/2021-02-03/auth0-app.jpg)